 Project management:-

-Managing the project management it become easy to maintain and work.and Gantt chart is also very helpful in remembering the time and dates of the task A Gantt chart gives managers and workers a high-level overview of the project tasks they must complete, along with a timetable to finish their work.
+Managing the project management it become easy to maintain and work and Gantt chart is also very helpful in remembering the time and dates of the task A Gantt chart gives managers and workers a high-level overview of the project tasks they must complete, along with a timetable to finish their work.

 The Waterfall Model was the first Process Model to be introduced.
 It is also referred to as a linear-sequential life cycle model.
 It is very simple to understand and use.
 In a waterfall model, each phase must be completed before the next phase can begin and there is no overlapping in the phases.